tvng/CTF_writeups/PicoCTF - PicoMini by CMU Africa/Riddle Registry.md

 ## First inspection

-I started with the Linux command `file` as a basic inspection to verify the actual type of file.
+I started with the Linux command `file` as a basic inspection to verify the actual type of the file.

     file confidential.pdf

 Which gives us

-    confidential.pdf: PDF document, version 1.7, 1 pages
+> confidential.pdf: PDF document, version 1.7, 1 pages

 The PDF is truly a PDF.
 So the clue is not here.
 I also tried to open the PDF and copy/paste the censored text but no flag here.